bootstrap CLI

-The positional argument is the package slug — kebab-case, 3–40 characters.
+The positional argument paired with --new is the package slug — kebab-case, 3–40 characters.
 It becomes:

 - The npm name: